 David McNeill, has spent the greater part of his career studying body language and gestures and he believes our hands are doing much more than simply expressing our inner states.
 McNeill concludes that gestures do not simply form a part of what is said and meant – but have an impact on thought itself.

-He writes “When we speak, we shape our thoughts for language, and when we gesture, we shape them in the space in front of us…by putting our thoughts in our hands we learn and remember better, speak more fluently and find the right words.”
+He writes “When we speak, we shape our thoughts for language, and when we gesture, we shape them in the space in front of us…by putting our thoughts in our we learn and remember better, speak more fluently and find the right words.”
 McNeill theorizes that gestures directly transfer mental images to visible forms, conveying ideas that language cannot always express.

 So is it by talking with our hands, that we discover what we want to say?
 By helping us verbalize, give name to what was previously unconscious (inchoate emotion or sensation) are our hands helping to shape self-consciousness itself?
 And so I wonder (when my hands are spontaneously forming mudras) – what knowledge are they attempting to express?